sampsyo/home/_drafts/turnt.md

 ## More

-Turnt also supports gathering [multiple output files from one command][turnt-output], running [several commands on the same input file][turnt-env], and comparing the output from different commands as a form of [differential testing][difftest].
+Turnt also supports gathering [multiple output files from one command][turnt-output], running [several commands on the same input file][turnt-env], and comparing different commands as a form of [differential testing][difftest].

 [turnt-output]: https://github.com/cucapra/turnt#output
 [turnt-env]: https://github.com/cucapra/turnt#multiple-environments